rswhipple/ABM-Mesa-Demo/README.md

 # ABM-Mesa-Demo
-Basic demo of creating Agent Based Models using the Mesa framework and Python.
+Basic demo for creating Agent Based Models using the Mesa framework and Python.

 ### Build and Run the Docker Virtual Env Container